 We intend to continue to govern all current and future supplier relationships with the slavery issues outlined in the Act in mind.
 We will not knowingly support and/or do business with any suppliers who are involved in slavery or human trafficking, and we have a number of procedures in place that reflect our commitment to ensuring modern slavery does not occur in our business or supply chains.

 Our recruitment processes are in line with UK employment laws, including “right to work” document checks, contracts of employment, and checks to ensure everyone employed is of legal working age.
 We offer market-related pay and rewards which are reviewed annually.

-We also maintain a Code of Business Conduct Policy and a Whistleblowing Policy which allows our employees to easily report any allegations of slavery or human trafficking in our business that they become aware of and reflects our commitment to acting ethically and with integrity in our business relationships.
+We also maintain policies which allow our employees to easily report any allegations of slavery or human trafficking in our business that they become aware of and reflects our commitment to acting ethically and with integrity in our business relationships.
 If we learn of any allegations of slavery or human trafficking through our whistleblowing system, or any other means, we will act promptly and effectively in the best interests of the affected workers.

 DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

 - identify and assess areas of potential risk in our business and supply chains;

 - mitigate the risk of slavery and human trafficking occurring in our business and supply chains; and

 EFFECTIVE ACTION TO ADDRESS MODERN SLAVERY AND HUMAN TRAFFICKING